 and may do so orally and then in writing.

-(5) If an order given by an environmental health officer is not confirmed by the EDPH within 48 hours of it being given, it expires on the earlier of —
+(5) If an order given by an authorised officer is not confirmed by the Chief Health Officer within 48 hours of it being given, it expires on the earlier of —

-(a) the time at which it is cancelled by the EDPH; or
+(a) the time at which it is cancelled by the Chief Health Officer; or

 (b) the end of the 48 hour period after it is given.